Caster Solutions for Concrete Manufacturing and Handling

 1. Heavy-Duty Load Ratings

 Don’t gamble with under-rated wheels.
 Casters for concrete work must handle multi-ton loads without cracking, flattening, or shifting under stress.
-Forged rigs and reinforced plates are your best friend here.
+Forged kingpin rigs like CC Forge and super heavy-duty wheels like CC Dynamo 70D are your best friend here.

 2. Abrasion-Resistant Treads

 Standard rubber wheels wear fast on rough surfaces.
-Look for polyurethane or high-performance elastomer treads that can survive grit, steel rebar, and broken concrete underfoot.
+Look for polyurethane or high-quality elastomer treads that can survive grit, steel rebar, and broken concrete underfoot.

 Dust kills bearings.
 A sealed design protects internal movement mechanisms, reducing maintenance and dramatically extending caster life.